-Renter’s insurance also provides total cover if you happen to get injured anywhere within your home premise.
-Such injuries are very common with elderly people.
-If they slip or fall from the stairs, you renter’s insurance will pay for the hospital expenses.
-Moreover, it also covers accidents like dog bites.
-For instance, if a visitor present within your property gets bit by your dog, you don’t have to worry about paying their medical bills.
+Renter’s insurance provides total coverage if you happen to get injured anywhere within your home premise.
+Such injuries are especially common with elderly people, if they slip or fall from the stairs, your renter’s insurance will pay for the hospital expenses.
+Renter’s insurance also covers accidents like dog bites.
+For instance, if a visitor present within your property gets bitten by your dog, you don’t have to worry about paying their medical bills.

 2. You don’t have control over what your neighbors do

 When you rent a home, it’s very rare for you to know every person in the neighborhood or in your apartment building.
-What if your neighbor damages your property while in the state of being drunk.
-Or his/her dog bits enters your home and hurts someone close to you.
-Any such damage is covered by the renter’s insurance.
-And this is why you need it.
+So, what if your neighbor damages your property while in the state of being drunk, or his/her dog enters your home and hurts someone?
+Any such damage is covered by the renter’s insurance making it all the more important to have.

 4. There is always a chance of your home catching fire due to unexplained reasons